 PK is the enzyme involved in the second to last reaction in glycolysis - the conversion of glucose into lactic acid.
 This enzyme has several tissue-specific isoforms (PKR, PKL, PKM1 and PKM2).
 Pyruvate kinase-R, or PKR, is the isoform of PK that is present in red blood cells, or RBCs.
-Mutations in PKR cause defects in RBC glycolysis and lead to a hematological rare disease known as PK deficiency.
+Mutations in PKR cause defects in RBC glycolysis and lead to a hematological GDD known as PK deficiency.
 Glycolysis is the only pathway available for RBCs to maintain the production of adenosine triphosphate, or ATP, which is a form of chemical energy within cells.
-Accordingly, we believe that activation of mutant forms of PKR can restore glycolytic pathway activity and increase RBC health in patients with PK deficiency, and activation of wild-type (non-mutated) PKR can increase ATP which can then meet the increased demands resulting from metabolic stress in RBCs of patients with hemolytic anemias such as thalassemia and SCD.
+Accordingly, we believe that activation of mutant forms of PKR can restore glycolytic pathway activity and increase RBC health in patients with PK deficiency, and activation of wild-type (non-mutated) PKR can serve as an effective compensatory mechanism in hemolytic anemias such as thalassemia and SCD.